 Since everyone’s carb tolerance is different, some people can have up to 40-50g of carbohydrates a day and still be in ketosis, so this requires a little personal experimentation and willingness to take the risk of being out of ketosis.

-If the keto breath is too unbearable for you and none of these strategies work, it’s possible that a ketogenic way of living isn’t for you.
+If the ketosis breath is too unbearable for you and none of these strategies work, it’s possible that a ketogenic way of living isn’t for you.

 Increasing your carb intake enough to kick you out of ketosis will stop keto breath within hours, if not minutes, so as a last ditch effort, you can add some higher carbohydrate foods.
 It’s also worth noting that the amount of protein you eat will not alter keto breath.
 Those who choose lower protein meals as well as those who eat a larger amount of protein have an equal chance of experiencing this side effect, so make sure to get enough for your body’s needs.